-The symbol at the left and the bold text contained within a box denotes a "Caution" and is used to inform the reader that property damage may occur.
+A box with the word "CAUTION" and the symbol above denotes a caution and is used to inform the reader that property damage may occur.
 Be sure to exercise special care and follow any instructions contained with in a caution.

-NOTE: Alerts the reader to additional information about a subject.
+Note: Alerts the reader to additional information about a subject.